ori-mrg/ori-mrg.github.io/content/english/people/daniele-de-martini.md

     link: mailto:daniele@robots.ox.ac.uk
 ---

-Daniele is a Departmental Lecturer in Mobile Robotics and co-leads with Professor Paul Newmand the Mobile Robotics Group.
-He is also a College Lecturer in Engineering Science at Pembroke College.
+Daniele De Martini is Associate Professor in Mobile Robotics at the Oxford Robotics Institute and the Oxford e-Research Centre, University of Oxford, and Tutorial Fellow in Engineering Science at Keble College.

-Daniele is interested in robust navigation and scene understanding -- from odometry and localisation to detection and segmentation -- enabling the deployment of robots in challenging weather and scenarios.
-He is exploring techniques to improve robustness either by utilising inherently more robust sensors, focusing on FMCW scanning radar technology, or enhancing the training of perception modules.
+He co-leads the Mobile Robotics Group alongside Professor Paul Newman.
+His research combines robotics and artificial intelligence to design autonomous systems capable of perception, mapping, localisation, and adaptive decision-making.

+By exploiting multiple sensing modalities—from vision to lidar to radar—his group explores how robots can reliably navigate and interpret the world, even in challenging or extreme conditions.
+Daniele has deployed robots in environments ranging from urban Oxford to the Scottish Highlands.
+Another key aspect of his work examines robotics–infrastructure interaction, enabling dynamic sharing of sensing and computing resources between robots and smart environments to support safe and scalable autonomy.